tuokri/rs2-audio-extractor/README.md

 Good performance by taking advantage of multiple CPU cores by using multiprocessing.

 Works with Killing Floor 2.
+May also work with other games that provide Wwise metadata (txt) files.

 ## Usage